Flash Sale

 Step-by-Step Guide to Configuring VRF on Cisco Routers

-Now let's get to the exciting part—configuring VRF.
 Firstly, you’ll need to log into your Cisco router.
 Use your credentials and ensure you have the required access rights—without these, our adventure can't start!

 Step 1: Define the VRF Instance

-command in your router's configuration mode.
+The first step is to create a VRF instance on your router.
+This is done using the vrf definition command in your router's configuration mode.
 If you've ever configured a router before, this part will feel somewhat familiar, just with a twist.
-Here’s how you can define a VRF named MYVRF
+Here’s how you can define a VRF named MYVRF:

-Router(config)# vrf definition MYVRF Router(config-vrf)# rd 100:1 Router(config-vrf)# route-target both 100:1
+Router(config)# vrf definition MYVRF

-sets the import and export path for the VRF.
+Here, rd refers to the route distinguisher, and route-target sets the import and export path for the VRF.
 It's like setting up a small, exclusive club within your router where only special members (data flows) can enter.
 Neat, right?

 Step 2: Assign Interfaces to VRF